svikashk/docs/guide/import-from-jira.md

 parent: Import from Trello, Asana, or JIRA
 title: Import from Jira
 page_title: Jira
-description: Move your Jira projects to Zepel Squads and start managing these squads with ease.
+description: Move your Jira projects to Zepel and start working together with ease.
 permalink: import/jira/
 ---
-# Importing Jira Projects into Zepel Squads
+# Importing Jira Projects into Zepel
 {: .no_toc }

-The one click importer will help you move your projects out of Jira to test in Zepel as squads, so you can get started right away.
-After your squad is imported, you’ll see all your Jira issues as trackable items with assignees, due dates, statuses, and even comments right where they belong.
+The one click importer will help you move your projects out of Jira and into Zepel, so you can get started right away.
+After it's imported, you’ll see all your Jira issues as trackable items with assignees, due dates, statuses, and even comments right where they belong.

-Switching to Zepel over Jira lets you work on your squads without bringing you or your team down with complexity or clutter.
+Switching to Zepel over Jira lets you work with your squad members without bringing you or your team down with complexity or clutter.

-## How to import your Jira project into Zepel Squad
+## How to import your Jira project into Zepel

 * Access the account settings popup from the menu bar on the top left corner.